30.5 Visiting Files in Dired

 There are several Dired commands for visiting or examining the files listed in the Dired buffer.
 All of them apply to the current line’s file; if that file is really a directory, these commands invoke Dired on that subdirectory (making a separate Dired buffer).

-f
+f ¶

 Visit the file described on the current line, like typing C-x C-f

-and supplying that file name ( dired-find-file
+and supplying that file name ( dired-find-file).
+See Visiting Files.

-RET
+RET ¶e

-Equivalent to f
+Equivalent to f.

-o
+o ¶

-, but uses another window to display the file’s buffer
+Like f, but uses another window to display the file’s buffer

-).
+( dired-find-file-other-window).
 The Dired buffer remains visible

 in the first window.
-This is like using C-x 4 C-f
+This is like using C-x 4 C-f to visit the

 file.
 See Multiple Windows.

-C-o
+C-o ¶

 Visit the file described on the current line, and display the buffer in

-another window, but do not select that window ( dired-display-file
+another window, but do not select that window ( dired-display-file).

-mouse-1
+mouse-1 ¶mouse-2

 Visit the file whose name you clicked on

-).
+( dired-mouse-find-file-other-window).
 This uses another window

-to display the file, like the o
+to display the file, like the o command.

-v
+v ¶

 View the file described on the current line, with View mode

-).
+( dired-view-file).
 View mode provides convenient commands to

 navigate the buffer but forbids changing it; See View Mode.

-^
+^ ¶

 Visit the parent directory of the current directory

-).
+( dired-up-directory).
 This is equivalent to moving to the line

-and typing f
+for .. and typing f there.

 User Option: dired-kill-when-opening-new-dired-buffer ¶